NHSDigital/transfer-artifact/README.md

 ## Where does the upload go?

-Artifacts are uploaded to the specified S3 bucket, into a folder called `folder-name`
+Artifacts are uploaded to the specified S3 bucket, into a folder called `folder-name`.
+The artifacts for each pipeline are put in a subfolder named `${{ github.run_number }}-folder-name`

 ### Downloading all files